 Travel can be difficult for me due to chemical sensitivities (especially reactions to fragranced products) and animal dander allergies, but I am well positioned to serve the community through hosting guests because the Hermitage has been family-owned since 2008, when I took over the responsibility of caring for it and making it into an endarkened space of worship.
 So I make the best of this stroke of good fortune by sharing it!

-I book visits 3-4 weeks in advance, and patrons always receive scheduling priority.
+I book visits 3-4 weeks in advance.
 To inquire about availability, e-mail me with the date(s) you are interested in:

 shrine.of.skadi AT gmail dot com

 On behalf of the communities I serve with hospitality work, thank you kindly for your support of the Hermitage!

 What do you do in a Paths of Sacred Endarkenment retreat?